Emergency Care at Alexandria Children’s Dentistry

 Possible Head Injuries

-You need immediate medical attention.
+The victim needs immediate medical attention.
 A severe head injury can be life-threatening.
 Keep in mind that an emergency medical team might be able to reach you by ambulance faster than you can get to the hospital.

 Bleeding After a Baby Tooth Falls Out